It Girl (Pharrell Williams song)

-"It Girl" is a song written, produced, and performed by American singer-songwriter Pharrell Williams.
+"It Girl" is a song written, produced, and performed by American musician Pharrell Williams.
 The song was released on November 10, 2014 through Columbia Records as the fifth single from his second studio album Girl (2014) in the United Kingdom.
 The lyrics reference the title in the line you the it girl.

 Music video

 The official music video for "It Girl" was directed by Mr. and Fantasista Utamaro and was released on September 30, 2014.
 Produced by Japanese designer Takashi Murakami in his company Kaikai Kiki with Animation Production NAZ, the anime-inspired clip features Williams rendered in the style of various Japanese cartoons and video games.